k8ssandra/k8ssandra-operator/docs/content/en/contribute/_index.md

 make docker-build
 ```

 This will build `k8ssandra/k8ssandra-operator:latest`.
-You can build different image coordinates by setting the `IMG` var:
+You can build different image coordinates by setting the `IMG` environment variable:

 ```
 make IMG=jsanda/k8ssandra-operator:latest docker-build